Canadian Cancer Registry (CCR)

 Data are extracted from administrative files.

 The Canadian Cancer Registry (CCR) is comprised of administrative data.
 Each provincial and territorial cancer registry (PTCR) supplies data on cancer patients and tumours in a standard format, by encrypted file through a secure electronic transfer process.
 Each year, approximately 180,000 new primary tumour records are loaded into the CCR database which is maintained at Statistics Canada.
 Subsequent changes to registry data due to errors or omissions found in the data are also transmitted to Statistics Canada.
 Each PTCR can send in records to add, update, and delete records.
 The following three software modules are used to build and maintain the data in the CCR database: Core Edit; Internal Record Linkage; and Death Clearance.
-Internal record linkages and death clearances are performed regularly on the complete CCR.
+Internal record linkages are performed regularly on the complete CCR.

 The Canadian Council of Cancer Registries (CCCR) recommends that the following tumours should be reported to the CCR: